-Here is an adult female Anhinga, a bird which is a unique water bird in that it cannot fly when wet.
-The anhinga has no water-proofing oil on its feathers and they get heavy when wet, after diving or swimming around at neutral buoyancy, catching fish.
+Here is an adult female anhinga.
+This is a unique water bird in that it has no water-proofing oil on its feathers so they get heavy when wet, after diving or swimming around at neutral buoyancy, catching fish.

-These birds are known as "snake birds", because once they dive in and get wet, if they stay in the water, swimming to stab some food or get to dry ground, only their very thin neck and eyes appear above water like the Loch Ness monster.
+These birds are known as "snake birds", because once they dive in and get wet, if they stay in the water, swimming to stab some food or get to dry ground, only their very thin neck and eyes appear above water like a periscope, or the Loch Ness monster.

-Photography by Fenichel © 1996-2015 Michael Fenichel
+Photography by Fenichel © 1996-2021 Michael Fenichel

-This page last updated: Sunday, 03-May-2015 15:57:43 CDT
+This page last updated: Friday, 16-Apr-2021 02:52:57 EDT